hubzero/framework/README.md

 The Hubzero framework repository has been archived.
-It has been integrated into the https://github.com/hubzero/hubzero-cms .
+It has been integrated into https://github.com/hubzero/hubzero-cms .

 # HUBzero Framework